rule

 Text 38

-Thus he seized the opportunity to change place requesting the eldest son: 'O Yadu, beloved son, please give me your youth in exchange for this old age!
+He thus got the opportunity to change places with his eldest son.
+He asked him: 'Oh Yadu, beloved son, please give me your youth in exchange for this old age!

-Thus took he the opportunity to change place asking from the eldest son: 'O Yadu, beloved son, please give me your youth in exchange for this old age!
+Thus took he the opportunity to change place requesting the eldest son: 'O Yadu, beloved son, please give me your youth in exchange for this old age!
 (Vedabase)

 Text 39